UdayDXB/Games-/README.md

   * Perfect hit = **+10 points**
   * Missed key / Slow reaction = **-2 points**
 * **The Twist**: The higher your score climbs, the faster the music blocks drop!
 How long can your reflexes keep up?

+### 🐍 Neon Emoji Snake (`snake.py`)
+A fast-paced, grid-based snake game wrapped in a vibrant cyberpunk purple and neon cyan theme.

+* **The Goal**: Use your **Arrow Keys** to steer the snake and eat bright, high-contrast fruit emojis (+10 pts) to grow your trail.
+* **The Hardcore Twist**: Every time you eat a piece of fruit, the game drops a dangerous, hot-pink mine onto the board and speeds up the snake!
+* **Hazards**: Touching the boundary walls, crashing into your own tail, or stepping on a hot-pink mine results in an instant Game Over.

 ---